 Listening to good communicators is a pleasure.
 They speak clearly and their delivery style adds to the meaning of the words.

 They become comfortable speaking in front of people.

 There are many opportunities throughout life to speak in front of others.
 Some examples of public speaking include a toast at a wedding, an eulogy at a funeral, presenting an idea to colleagues or friends, a profession that relies heavily on public speaking, or more importantly (in my opinion) reading aloud to their children.

 They have the opportunity to influence others.

 Good communicators are often given additional platforms for speaking.
-These may include invitations to speak to groups of peers or adults and opportunities to share the Gospel.
+These may include invitations to speak to groups of peers and opportunities to share the Gospel.

 Four Steps To Learn The Art Of Recitation